Flank/flank-dashboard/docs/16_dependencies_licenses.md

 # Table of licenses

-Each Metrics component contains a list of dependencies like plugins, packages, etc. The following subsections provide a table of licenses for such dependencies for each component.
+Each Metrics component contains a list of dependencies like plugins, packages, etc. The following subsections provide tables of licenses of such dependencies for each component.

 ## [CI Integrations](https://github.com/platform-platform/monorepo/tree/master/metrics/ci_integrations)